mshafat/allthrusmartphone.xyz/content/blog/reviews/matt_bacak_secret_email_system_review.md

 - Learned how to generate responses from your email
 - Learned how to track success of my email campaign
 - Learned how often should I email my list
-- Learned how to put all the these together
+- Learned how to put all these together

 ## So What I Realized After Reading Secret Email System?
 I must say I was skeptical when I went through the sales page of the book.
 And I was searching for ways to tell my readers where he lied in the sales page.
 But surprisingly I have found just a handful of mismatches between sales page and the book contents.
 That being said, I have to admit Matt Bacak is a very tricky and smart marketer, I would say it positively.
-He knows his stuff and I liked the fact he is doing email marketing to engage his list.
-That being said, I can confidently say making 7 figure from Email and Affiliate Marekting solely and without paying for ads is just impossible.
+He knows his stuff and I liked the fact that he is doing email marketing to engage his list.
+That being said, I can confidently say making 7 figure from Email and Affiliate Marekting solely and without paying for ads is near impossible.
 You need to have proper lead generation system and your own offer to build a 7 figure business.
 What Matt Bacak said can be true for him (although I would be highly skeptical), but for 99.9% people it is just impossible.

 But still the book brings a lot of value for the readers.
 These are evergreen tips and strategies one need to follow to make affiliate marketing work.
 I love this part of the book.

 ## What's Next: What are the Upsells and Downsell?
 As I said in the begining, the book Secret Email System is just a front end offer.
 Once you complete the book and go through the bonuses included with the book, you will get some good foundation to approach affiliate marketing and email marketing the right way.
 After that you will need to solve your traffic problem (otherwise how would you get those subscribers to email?).
 And you can't solve it from the book and the bonunes.
 You need to know how to leverage one of the 7 paid traffic sources mentioned in the book.
-So Matt recommended to purchase 1st its upsell Ultimate Email Marketing Package to learn those traffic strategies...At least I have found him recommending it in his Secret Email System Checklist
+So Matt recommended to purchase 1st its upsell Ultimate Email Marketing Package to learn those traffic strategies...At least I have found him recommending it in his Secret Email System Checklist...

 ![One Point of Secret Email System Checklist](/images/screenshots/secret_email_system_checklist.png)

-It will cost $97 as upsell, but here's a trick, if you say "No Thanks" to the upsell you can even get it for a Downsell Price of $47.
-I would recommend you say "No Thanks" if you want to purchase Ultimate Email Marketing Package, it will save you money if you say "No Thanks"...
+Ultimate Email Marketing Package will cost $97 as upsell, but here's a trick, if you say "No Thanks" to the upsell you can even get it for a Downsell Price of $47.
+I would recommend you click "No Thanks" if you want to purchase Ultimate Email Marketing Package, it will save you money if you say "No Thanks"...

 There's a second upsell after that -- Secret Email Mastermind -- and it will cost $84/year or you can again say "No Thanks" and get a second offer which will cost $9.95/m.
 So, yearly price will save you more money... so say no to "No Thanks" in this case...